Kamahl19/node-api-starter/README.md

 ## Prettier

 This project uses [Prettier](https://prettier.io/), an opinionated code formatter.
-In order to format code manually, run `yarn format` in app root directory.
+In order to format code manually, run `npm run format` in app root directory.
 All the code is also formatted automatically on `pre-commit` hook.
-There is also `yarn format-check` for CI purposes to check if code is formatted properly.
+There is also `npm run format-check` for CI purposes to check if code is formatted properly.

 ## ESLint